crossplane/crossplane/docs/stacks-guide-aws.md

       name: aws-provider
   ```

-As you probably have noticed, some resources are referencing other resource
-attributes in their YAML representations.
+As you probably have noticed, some resources are referencing other resources in their YAML representations.
 For instance for `Subnet` resource we have:

 ```yaml
 ...